A very warm welcome to new students considering joining the Department of English this Autumn!

-In short, studying English at Bristol remains a wonderful opportunity to flourish intellectually and personally.
+In short, studying English at Bristol is a wonderful opportunity to flourish intellectually and personally.
 During your time with us, you can expect to make great strides not only in your literary knowledge, but also in a range of skills and aptitudes – analytical and evaluative capacities, writing and communication skills, creativity and problem-solving skills, ability to work independently and in teams, professional skills and employability – and of course confidence.

 Dr Samantha Matthews

 To prepare for your first year with us, we have some suggestions for you.
 Click on the link for more info.